-Using the similar arguments such as the approximation and monotone class theorem, we can verify that Lemma \ref{lem:stopmeasrbl} still holds.
-However, there exist main difficulties in the proof of Lemma \ref{lem:martrepPstar} and Theorem \ref{thm:hatFrep} when the driving $(W_1,\ldots,W_n)$ are not independent.
-As a matter of fact, Lemma \ref{lem:stopmeasrbl} is established based on the filtration generated by the price process and the default event of every asset $i$ (i.e., the sub-filtration $\FMi_t:=\F_t^{W_i^{o,\tau}}\vee\F_t^{H_i}$ for $t\geq0$).
-In the case where $(W_1,\ldots,W_n)$ are independent, we can first establish the martingale representation property under each sub-filtration $\FMi_T$, namely for any bounded r.v.s $\xi_i\in\FMi_T$, $i=1,\ldots,n$, which enjoys the representation that
+By the approximation argument and Monotone Class Theorem, Lemma \ref{lem:stopmeasrbl} still holds.
+However, it will be difficult to prove Lemma \ref{lem:martrepPstar} and Theorem \ref{thm:hatFrep} when $(W_1,\ldots,W_n)$ are not independent.
+Indeed, recall that the proof of Lemma \ref{lem:stopmeasrbl} is based on the filtration generated by the price process and the default event of every asset $i$ (i.e., the sub-filtration $\FMi_t:=\F_t^{W_i^{o,\tau}}\vee\F_t^{H_i}$ for $t\geq0$).
+When $(W_1,\ldots,W_n)$ are independent, we first establish the martingale representation result under each sub-filtration $\FMi_T$.
+That is, any bounded r.v.s $\xi_i\in\FMi_T$, $i=1,\ldots,n$, admits the representation that

-here $\alpha_i$ and $\beta_i$ are $(\FMi_t)_{t\in[0,T]}$-predictable.
-Once the above representation under each $\FMi_T$ is established, integration by parts can be applied to yield a general representation result under the filtration $\FM_T$, as the underlying driving martingales ($W_i^{o,\tau},\Upsilon_i^*$ for $i=1,\ldots,n$) are orthogonal and hence Lemma \ref{lem:martrepPstar} can be established using the approximation scheme and the monotone class theorem.
+where $\alpha_i$ and $\beta_i$ are $(\FMi_t)_{t\in[0,T]}$-predictable.
+Then, integration by parts can be applied to yield a general representation result under the filtration $\FM_T$, as the underlying driving martingales $(W_i^{o,\tau},\Upsilon_i^*)$ are orthogonal for $i=1,\ldots,n$, and hence Lemma \ref{lem:martrepPstar} can be proved by the approximation scheme and Monotone Class Theorem.